continuationlabs/insync/README.md

 <a name="nextTick" />
 ### nextTick(callback)

 Calls `callback` on a later loop around the event loop.
-In Node.js this just calls `process.nextTick`; in the browser it falls back to `setImmediate(callback)` if available, otherwise `setTimeout(callback, 0)`, which means other higher priority events may precede the execution of `callback`.

-This is used internally for browser-compatibility purposes.
+This just calls `process.nextTick`.

 __Arguments__